-We received 14 submissions to our discussion paper, with the majority (13) from organisations across the energy sector (retailers, network owners and operators, energy industry groups).
+This is the third report focussing on the network value of distributed generation.
+We received 14 submissions to our discussion paper in June 2016, with the majority (13) from organisations across the energy sector (retailers, network owners and operators, energy industry groups).
+Our draft report in October 2016 received 18 submissions.